Care Provider Responsibilities and Standards

 - Verify a member’s status.
 We will not pay for services rendered to persons who are not our members.

-- Obtain prior authorization/authorization from us or a delegated vendor for all hospital services requiring prior authorization before rendering services.
+- Obtain prior authorization from us or a delegated vendor for all hospital services requiring prior authorization before rendering services.
 Generally, all hospital services require our prior authorization.

 - Notify us of all emergency/urgent admissions of members upon admission or on the day of admission.
 If the facility is unable to determine on the day of admission that the patient is our member, the facility must notify us as soon as possible after discovering that the patient has coverage with us.

-- Notify us of an ambulatory surgery performed due to an emergency room or urgent care visit within 24-48 hours.
+- Notify us of an ambulatory surgery performed due to an ER or urgent care visit within 24-48 hours.

 - Admit and treat our members the same way you treat all other facility patients (i.e., according to the severity of the medical need and the availability of covered services).

 - Render services to members in a timely manner.
-The services provided must be consistent with the treatment protocols and practices utilized for any other facility patient.
+The services provided must be consistent with the treatment protocols and practices used for any other facility patient.

 - Work with the responsible PCP to help ensure continuity of care for our members.